frederic-perez/AmE-dictionary/data/dictionary.md

 __jus__
 __just saying__ _idiom_ :two: (I’m just saying) Used when you are making a criticism or complaint, to make it less likely to offend someone. _I’m just saying I think it could have been done a little more carefully, that’s all._ _Isn’t it a bit small for you?
 Just saying._
 __just__ _adj_ _The punishments were fair, just and appropriate._
+__justice is served/done__ _idiom_ Proper punishment or fair treatment is given by the legal system. _Derek Chauvin was convicted of murdering George Floyd last week, and a number of words and phrases in our dictionary saw dramatic increases in lookups, including_ justice is served _and_ sea change.
 __jut out__ _v_ :four::hammer: _Pipes jutting out of the windows._ _The steel shard was jutting out of his hand._ _Document jutted out at all angles._ _The head juts out of the wall._
 __jut__ _v_ :three::hammer: (jutted, jutting)
 __juvenile<sup>1</sup>__ _adj_ _The Downeast Salmon Federation released the juvenile salmon into the river._